Join us on campus

 Our induction programme will introduce you to your Centre, our staff, and welfare and support services.
 You will also receive full guidance on maintaining your health and safety whilst studying in the UK.

-You will find out about your timetable, as well as important information about how we deliver your course through a mixture of classroom teaching and online learning.
+You will find out about your timetable, as well as important information about how we deliver your programme.
 There will also be events to help you get to know your fellow students.

 Student accommodation is available.
 If you indicated at application that you would like to book through us, our Central Student Services Co-ordinator will contact you.